 At Winterthur, Melissa heads the Library Lab.
 The Library Lab is responsible for books in the Museum collection and all of the Library’s collections, including printed books and periodicals, archival materials, photographic materials, and electronic media.
 In WUDPAC, Melissa oversees library and archives conservation education, which includes teaching the first-year Library Materials Block, as well as supervising majors in their second and third years.

-Melissa's current research interests include structural and material culture approaches to the history of the book; early book and document care practices in the American home; the relationship between digitization and the conservation of physical textual artifacts in philosophy and practice; and diversity, equity, and inclusion in conservation education.
+Melissa's current research interests include the industrialization of the Western book; early book and document care practices in the American home; the relationship between digitization and the conservation of physical textual artifacts in philosophy and practice; and diversity, equity, and inclusion in conservation education.